 Google Sites

 Google Sites is a website-building platform offered by Google.
-The unique part is when you create a new site on Google Sites, the content is automatically added to your Google Drive, like your other files stored in Drive.
-So you can edit a Google Site together with someone else in real time and see each other’s changes.
-Learn more in Google Sites review.
+The unique part is that when you create a new site on Google Sites, the content is automatically added to your Google Drive, like your other files stored in Drive.
+You can edit a Google Site in real time with someone else and see their changes as they occur.
+Learn more in the Google Sites review.

 Key features:

-- Drag-and-drop page builder – Unlike Google Blogger, Google Sites lets you build up any page just like you would in Clickfunnels, LeadPages, and Wix by dragging and dropping elements to the page.
-Want to add a table of content widgets that automatically generates jump links?
+- Drag-and-drop page builder – Unlike Google Blogger, Google Sites lets you build any page just like you would in Clickfunnels, LeadPages, and Wix by dragging and dropping elements to the page.
+Would you like to add a table of contents widget that automatically generates jump links?
 Just use the “Table of Contents” content block in Google Sites.
-Unfortunately, you must utilize a custom coding script to add a “Table of Content” widget on your Blogspot blog.
+Unfortunately, you must utilize a custom coding script to add a “Table of Contents” widget on your Blogspot blog.

 - Use different themes – Unlike Blogger themes, Google Sites themes can be changed on the page level, which gives you more flexibility to customize each page.
 Plus, you can upload a theme to a Google Sites page or create your own.